John Van Cott: Pioneer and church servant

 The winter of 1846 was spent at Winter Quarters, where Van Cott became well acquainted with Brigham Young.
 According to historical records, he was chosen to be a bishop at this time to watch after the families of men who had joined the Mormon Battalion.
 He was ordained a Seventy on February 25, 1847.

 As a Mormon pioneer, John made the "trip across the plains" multiple times.
 In 1847 he, his wife, two children (their two other children died in New York), and 59-year-old mother traveled with the Daniel Spencer/Perrigrine Sessions Company, wherein John was appointed to be a "captain of 10" and a marshal.
 They arrived in the Salt Lake Valley on September 25.

 After arriving in the valley, at the behest of Young, Van Cott went back out on the trail to assist other companies who were having difficulties.
 He assisted in the exploration of the new land.
 He was chosen to be the first marshal of Salt Lake City.

 In 1852 Van Cott began a four-year assignment as the president of the Scandinavia Mission, headquartered in Denmark.
 He was called to the same assignment again in 1859 and served for two-and-a-half years.
 He became proficient in Danish as a result of his work there.

 On the journey home to Utah, Van Cott led a group of church members from Scandinavia to the United States aboard the ship Waldemar, and then on the journey across the midwest to Salt Lake.
 He is listed as being the President of the Madsen and Liljenquist companies, leading a group of Scandinavian Saints to Salt Lake in July–Sept 1862.
 This may be the same group he led on the Waldemar, but further information is needed.

 In 1862 Van Cott was sustained as one of the Seven Presidents of the Seventy.
+The following year, he was elected to the first of four terms in the House of Representatives of the Utah territorial legislature.
 He died at his home a short distance south of Salt Lake City, February 18, 1883, after a lingering illness of several months.